RobertSasak/wms2mbtiles/README.md

-    --maxZoom, -m        maximal zoom to download, default 3 --concurrency, -c    number of concurrent downloads, defaukt 2 --tileSize, -t       tile size in pixels, default 512 --emptyTileSizes, -e size of empty tile in bytes, default 334 use it multiple times to set multiple sizes --serverType, -s     server type, wms or tile, default wms --skipTransparent    skip tiles that are fully transparent, default false --skipMonochromatic  skip tiles contain only single color, default false --verbose, -v        verbose output, default false
+    --maxZoom, -m        maximal zoom to download, default 3 --concurrency, -c    number of concurrent downloads, defaukt 2 --tileSize, -t       tile size in pixels, default 512 --upscale            combine 4 tiles into one.
+Useful when dealing with 256x256px tiles and producing 512x512px.
+Make sense only with serverType tile, default false
+    --emptyTileSizes, -e size of empty tile in bytes, default 334 use it multiple times to set multiple sizes --serverType, -s     server type, wms or tile, default wms --skipTransparent    skip tiles that are fully transparent, default false --skipMonochromatic  skip tiles contain only single color, default false --monoThreshold      configuration for skipMonochromatic.
+It helps ignoring noise in empty jpeg tiles.
+Tiles with colors of standard deviation less than this are considered monochromatic, default 0
+    --verbose, -v        verbose output, default false
     Coordinates of a starting tile
     -z                   zoom, default 0